axibase/axibase-collector-docs/jobs/snmp.md

     IANAifType                               FROM IANAifType-MIB;
 ```

-When you import the MIB file the Collector searches for any parent files, specified in the `IMPORTS` section, among the previously loaded MIB files as well as MIB files stored on the underlying Linux operating system, typically in the `/usr/share/snmp` directory.
+When you import the MIB file the Collector searches for any parent files, specified in the `IMPORTS` section, among the previously loaded MIB files as well as MIB files stored on the underlying operating system.

+System MIB directory location:

+* On Linux, the MIB files are stored in the `/usr/share/snmp` directory.
+* On HP-UX, the MIB files are stored in the `/var/opt/OV/share/snmp_mibs` [directory](http://nixdoc.net/man-pages/HP-UX/snmpdm.1m.html).

 ### Base MIB Files